rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ### 1c get Hotel

-The currency is required for later examples, so we need to run getHotel to obtain the currency for your hotel and set it in the environment variable.
+The currency is required for later examples, so we need to run getHotel to obtain the currency for your hotel and set it in the environment variable `CurrencyCode`.
+You will find `currencyCode` it under the object `currencyFormatting`
+If you response payload is empty, that means your OPERA Cloud UI doesnt have the relevant configuraton.
+Here we request you to enter the environment variable `CurrencyCode` with the value manually.

 ## 2 Create Guest Profile

 Create a guest Profile with minimum data.
 This is the main Guest Profile who is staying in the hotel.

 Within the payload we have included Postman default variables for First name and Last name, but ensure you set the `emailAddress` to be your email address.
 Otherwise, you will not receive an email at step 35.

 Also note that within the postman collection provided there are scripts inserted whereby from the POST response `ProfileId` will be automatically inserted into the Postman environment variables.

-## 3 Create Company Profile OPTIONAL
+## 3 Create Company Profile

 Create Company Profile where by adding an AR address in the payload.
 This is required for successful checkout of the folio to Accounts Receivable.
 This is to show that Reservation can be linked to other Profile types as well.
 Please note that you can only attach maximum of one Company Profile.

-Kindly note that there are test scripts which take Company Profile Id and inserts it into Postman environment variable `CompanyId`
+Kindly note that there are test scripts which take Company Profile Id and inserts it into Postman environment variable `CompanyId` and therefore you dont need to set any Profle id variable in this step.

 1. Change `companyName`and `address` as required.
 Not mandatory to change but Postman has default variables.
-Do not change the address type 'AR ADDRESS'
+Do not change the address type 'AR ADDRESS' as this will be required for later tests when checking out the Reservation to City Ledger
 2. Once Company Profile is created, ensure `getProfile` API is executed so that `AR address id` is inserted into environment variables `CompanyArAddressId` and also `CompanyName`

-## 4 Create AR Account for Company Profile OPTIONAL
+## 4 Create AR Account for Company Profile

 This API is to create an Account Receivable Number (AR Number) to the Company Profile created previously.
 This is required later if you want to check out the Opera Folio Window to City Ledger (Direct Billing).

 1. Account Receivable account types (AR Types) enable you to categorize AR accounts.
 The account type selected in each AR Account is used for filtering in both the application and also on reports, such as when generating an AR aging report subtotaled by account type.
 Account types also determine the stationery templates to use when generating statements and reminder letters for each AR account.
 Fetch AR types which is required to create Company AR account and set environment variable `CompanyArAccountType`
-2. Create Company AR Account.
-Create your own AR account number in the format `<nnn>` where `<nnn>` are three digits.
+2. Fetching of the AR Account Number sequence for creating Company AR Account in next API.
+The AR Account format is determined from the OPERA Control `Account_Picture` under the module `Accounts_ Recievable`.
+For example `A` respresents Alphabet and `X ` respresents number.
+For example your OPERA Control is `AAAAXX` and your value would be like `ABCD12`
+3. Create Company AR Account.
+Make sure `accountNo`tag within the payload is updated to respective code of your choice respectiing the OPERA control value from previous step
-3. Copy `accountNo` from 4a and insert into query parameter.
+4. Copy `accountNo` from 4a and insert into query parameter.
 Use getProfile API to check all of the above values are responded correctly.
 Copy `accountNo` into `CompanyAccountNo` and `accountId` into `CompanyAccountId`.

-## 5-Create Travel Agent Profile OPTIONAL
+## 5-Create Travel Agent Profile

 Create Travel Agent Profile with AR Address.
 This is to show that a Reservation can be linked to other Profile types as well.